-By Phil Landes, Research Services Practice Leader and Peter Baran, Esq., Assistant Director of Compliance, Athletics at Howard University.
-Phil and Peter extend special thanks to Talor Bearman, the Managing Editor of the Vanderbilt Journal of Entertainment & Technology Law, and Christian Dennie, Esq., for their assistance and comments in writing this article.
+By Peter Baran, Director of Compliance at Villanova University.
+Peter extends special thanks to Talor Bearman, the Managing Editor of the Vanderbilt Journal of Entertainment & Technology Law, and Christian Dennie, Esq., for their assistance and comments in writing this article.

 In our previous article 1 examining Ed O’Bannon’s lawsuit against the NCAA, 2 we examined the legal and NCAA legislative issues that would arise out of a student-athlete licensing program.
 As the lawsuit has progressed, the plaintiffs have now advanced claims that lead us to explore a new potential outcome: a student-athlete trust fund.
 3 Based on our analysis below, the creation of a trust fund could mean millions of dollars in lost annual revenue for athletic departments, while awarding men’s basketball and football student-athletes thousands of dollars each.